DJA89/rspec-sleep_study/README.md

 # Sleep Study
-Sleep Study is an RSpec profiler that shows you which specs are spending the most time in `sleep`.
+Sleep Study is an RSpec formatter that shows you which specs are spending the most time in `sleep`.

 The `sleep` method can be a useful tool, especially in networking code (eg: backing off after hitting a rate limit, inserting a pause between polls of a remote job status, etc).
 In your test environment, however, those `sleep`s are generally unnecessary, and it's easy to forget to stub them and end up with specs that are wasting time `sleep`ing for no reason, adding to your build time.
 Running Sleep Study will identify these specs for you.